Can You Negotiate Medical Bills On Behalf Of Your Client?

 What Are The Biggest Challenges In The Personal Injury Recovery Process?

 The biggest challenges are probably the misinformation that they get from the insurance industry and the misinformation they get from what they have seen on TV from some advertising lawyers.
-They do not understand why the insurance industry tells them what they are telling them about giving a recorded statement, about not getting a lawyer, and about how the case is supposed to be evaluated.
-The misinformation that they get from some lawyers who are advertising such as “ it is a quick easy process”.
-Many people do not understand that there are multiple layers to this process such as what I have just talked about as far as payment of outstanding medical bills, different insurance companies having to pay the medical bills initially, and dealing with liens in a case and so forth.
+They do not understand why the insurance industry tells them what they are telling them, about giving a recorded statement, about not getting a lawyer and about how the case is supposed to be evaluated.
+The misinformation that they get from some lawyers who are advertising, such as, “it is a quick and easy process”.
+Many people do not understand that there are multiple layers to this process, such as what I have just talked about, as far as payment of outstanding medical bills, different insurance companies having to pay the medical bills initially and dealing with liens in a case and so forth.

 How Long Do Personal Injury Claims Typically Take To Get Resolved?

 At the quickest, it probably takes four to six months to conclude a personal injury claim.
 That would be a very simple, smaller valued claim.
 For the larger valued claims, it could be anywhere from a year and a half to two and a half years to resolve that claim.
 Now, a lot of that timeline has everything to do with the nature of the injury that a person suffered in the incident and their healing time.
 If you try to settle a claim for a person before the individual has healed, then you do not really know whether or not all of their injuries are going to heal and they are going to be one hundred percent or if some of the injuries will linger and cause significant physical, emotional and economic damage to the individual for the rest of their life.